(dexamethasone) 700 µg intravitreal implant

 Uncommon side effects:

-headache, tear of the light-sensitive layer at the back of the eye (retinal tear), severe inflammation at the back of the eye (usually due to viral infection), increased protein in the front of the eye due to inflammation, inflammation or infection inside the eye, glaucoma, eyelid itching, migraine.
+headache, tear of the light-sensitive layer at the back of the eye (retinal tear), severe inflammation at the back of the eye (usually due to viral infection), increased protein in the front of the eye due to inflammation, inflammation or infection inside the eye, glaucoma, eyelid itching, migraine, blurred vision (difficulties in seeing clearly).

 * some of these side effects may be caused by the injection procedure and not the OZURDEX® implant itself.